 The TCJA made some changes to the popular child tax credit: Justin Pritchard, CFP and founder of ApproachFP, a fee-only financial planning practice in Montrose, Colorado, explains that “the credit, which is twice as high as it used to be, is now available to more taxpayers due to a much higher income limit—$400,000 versus previously $110,000 for married filing jointly.”
 There’s another advantage to the new rule, says Pritchard: “The credit reduces the amount you owe dollar-for-dollar.
 Deductions, on the other hand, reduce what you report as income, so the dollar value depends on your tax rates.”
-These are the 11 tax-related documents you should never throw away.

 The child tax credit can minimize the loss of personal exemptions

 Brinsfield points out that thanks to the expanded number of taxpayers able to claim the credit (thanks to increasing the income threshold to $400,000 for married taxpayers—$200,000 for single) can soften the blow from lost deductions.
 “Families who fear they are going to be hit with higher taxable income should see significant relief thanks to the higher child tax credit,” she says.

 The lack of health coverage penalty is gone